jmatayoshi/sequence-analysis/README.md

 # Analyzing state transitions with marginal models

 This repository contains a Python module for running numerical experiments that analyze state transitions in sequential data.
+The paper describing this procedure can be found [here](https://doi.org/10.1145/3448139.3448182).

 # Requirements